pgroonga/pgroonga.github.io/how-to/postgrest.md

   );
 ```

-### Creating a Stored Function for Keyword-Based Search:
+### Creating a Stored Function for Keyword-Based Search

 To emulate a Google-like search experience within your database, you can create a stored function that accepts a keyword and returns the relevant records from the `books` table: